How should one discern the voice of God? How can one confirm that Almighty God is indeed the Lord Jesus returned?

 Excerpted from “How to Know God Incarnate” in Records of Christ’s Talks

-This time, God comes to do work not in a spiritual body but in a very ordinary one.
-Not only is it the body of God’s second incarnation, but also the body in which God returns.
+This time around, God comes to do work not in a spiritual body, but in a very ordinary one.
+Moreover, not only is it the body of God’s second incarnation, it is also the body through which God returns to the flesh.
 It is a very ordinary flesh.
-In Him, you cannot see anything that is different from others, but you can receive from Him the truths you have never heard before.
-This insignificant flesh is the embodiment of all the words of truth from God, that which undertakes God’s work in the last days, and an expression of the whole of God’s disposition for man to come to know.
-Did you not desire greatly to see the God in heaven?
-Did you not desire greatly to understand the God in heaven?
-Did you not desire greatly to see the destination of mankind?
-He will tell you all these secrets that no man has been able to tell you, and He will even tell you of the truths that you do not understand.
+You cannot see anything that makes Him stand out from others, but you can gain from Him previously unheard-of truths.
+This insignificant flesh is what embodies all the words of truth from God, undertakes God’s work in the last days, and expresses the whole of God’s disposition for man to understand.
+Do you not desire greatly to see the God in heaven?
+Do you not desire greatly to understand the God in heaven?
+Do you not desire greatly to see the destination of mankind?
+He will tell you all these secrets—secrets that no man has been able to tell you, and He will also tell you of the truths that you do not understand.
 He is your gate into the kingdom, and your guide into the new age.
 Such an ordinary flesh holds many unfathomable mysteries.
-His deeds may be inscrutable to you, but the goal of all the work He does is sufficient for you to see that He is not a simple flesh as man believes.
-For He represents the will of God as well as the care shown by God toward mankind in the last days.
-Though you cannot hear the words He speaks that seem to shake the heavens and earth or see His eyes like blazing flames, and though you cannot feel the discipline of His iron rod, you can hear from His words the fury of God and know that God shows compassion for mankind; you can see the righteous disposition of God and His wisdom, and moreover, realize the concern and care that God has for all mankind.
+His deeds may be inscrutable to you, but the entire goal of the work He does is sufficient enough to allow you to see that He is not, as people believe, a simple flesh.
+For He represents the will of God and the care shown by God toward mankind in the last days.
+Though you cannot hear His words that seem to shake the heavens and earth or see His eyes like blazing flames, and though you cannot feel the discipline of His iron rod, nevertheless you can hear from His words that God is wrathful and know that God is showing compassion for mankind; you can see the righteous disposition of God and His wisdom, and, moreover, realize God’s solicitude for all mankind.

 Excerpted from “Did You Know?
 God Has Done a Great Thing Among Men” in The Word Appears in the Flesh